 - Westside Rentals: This site has many listings for apartments on the west side of LA near UCLA.
 While searching this site, you might wish to check the box for "Listings with month-to-month leases" (this is under "More Filters" next to the price range setting).

 - Airbnb: While this site tends to be oriented toward travelers, there are some longer rentals listed as well.
 Search for Los Angeles, choose your price range, and select Entire Home as the room type.
 Airbnb is free to access.

 Please be careful when looking for housing.
 Even on reputable sites, you might see scam listings that look too good to be true or demand substantial deposits in advance.
 If in doubt, it is better to book a hotel or Airbnb for a few days and then look for housing once you arrive in Los Angeles.
-Click here for a reference map showing median 1-bedroom apartment rents in Los Angeles in summer 2019.
-(This will indicate relative affordability of neighborhoods around UCLA.)

 If you don’t plan to have a car during your time at UCLA, check transit directions from apartments you are considering to make sure that your commute will be convenient.
 Big Blue Bus (Santa Monica) and Culver City Bus have several routes to campus.
 Please refer to UCLA Transportation’s Getting to UCLA page for details.